 Teachers and Leaders of Middle School Science (Grades 6-8)

 This four-day Institute took place Monday, June 27– Thursday June 30, 2022 from 8:00 a.m.–4:00 p.m. daily.

 Institute Model and Location:

-Hybrid such that Monday and Wednesday are Face-to-Face at the Scotch Plains-Fanwood School District while Tuesday and Thursday are remote.
+Monday Face-to-Face at the Scotch Plains-Fanwood School District while Tuesday, Wednesday and Thursday were remote.